 Technical requirements and general conditions

 The model is available as an integrated software package.
 It is open-source software licensed under the LGPL version 3 or later (see www.gnu.org).
 To ease integration with other models, Alpine3D is structured as a library (libAlpine3D) and as an application that performs simulations based on the library (Alpine3D).
 There are new software releases once or twice a year.
-The software forge at models.slf.ch documents developments.
+You can get more information at alpine3d.slf.ch.

 Costs: Alpine3D is free to download and use.